-In addition, Pembina is monitoring the impact of the recent judgments of the Supreme Court of British Columbia with respect to First Nation claims, including the claim brought by the Blueberry River First Nation ("BRFN") against British Columbia relating to the cumulative impact of industrial development within the BRFN treaty area and the claim brought by Saik'uz First Nation and Stellat'en First Nation (collectively "Saik'uz") in nuisance against the Crown and private company Rio Tinto Alcan Inc. The judgments have contributed to the acceleration of the Government of British Columbia's imposition of additional requirements to obtain regulatory approvals for developing pipelines or associated facilities and could cause delays, suspensions, or deferrals in the development of such facilities.
-They may also impact the current and future activities of producers operating in British Columbia and cause them to decrease production, which could, in turn, reduce such producers' demand for Pembina's existing pipeline capacity and processing assets, and may have an adverse effect on Pembina's business.
+In addition, Pembina is monitoring the impact of the recent judgments of the Supreme Court of British Columbia with respect to First Nation claims as well as similar developments in Alberta, including the judgment in favour of the Blueberry River First Nation ("BRFN") against British Columbia relating to the cumulative impact of industrial development within the BRFN treaty area, the judgment in favour of Saik'uz First Nation and Stellat'en First Nation in nuisance against the Crown and private company Rio Tinto Alcan Inc., and the judgment in favour of the Gitxaala Nation and Ehattesahet First Nation requiring consultation prior to staking mineral claims.
+The judgments have contributed and may further contribute to the acceleration of the Government of British Columbia's imposition of additional requirements to obtain regulatory approvals for developing pipelines or associated facilities, and in some instances restrictions on those approvals, and could cause delays, suspensions, or deferrals in the development of such facilities.
+They may also impact the current and future activities of producers' operating in British Columbia and cause them to decrease production, which could, in turn, reduce such producers' demand for Pembina's existing pipeline capacity and processing assets, and may have an adverse effect on Pembina's business.
 On January 18, 2023, the Government of British Columbia and BRFN announced that they had reached the Blueberry River First Nations Implementation Agreement in response to the BRFN decision.
 The agreement creates a framework for how resource development may continue within the BRFN claim area, which includes, among other things, limiting new surface disturbances from oil and gas development in BRFN's claim area to 750 hectares per year while a long-term cumulative effects management regime is developed and implemented.
-Beyond the BRFN and Saik'uz decisions, at least one First Nation has used DRIPA as justification to challenge British Columbia's mineral tenure regime before the Supreme Court of British Columbia.
-Pembina continues to actively monitor regulatory developments relating to Indigenous claims in British Columbia; however, Pembina cannot predict future regulatory changes that may arise to address the Court's decisions in these or future cases and any such regulatory changes could impact the operations of Pembina and Pembina's customers.
+The Government of British Columbia has also reached interim agreements with four other Treaty 8 First Nations which commit to a similar development of a revised approach to environmental assessment in their territories.
+Duncan's First Nation in Alberta has also filed a claim similar to that of BRFN regarding cumulative impacts in Northwestern Alberta.
+Pembina continues to actively monitor regulatory developments relating to Indigenous claims in British Columbia and Alberta; however, Pembina cannot predict future regulatory changes that may arise to address the Court's decisions in these or future cases and any such regulatory changes could impact the operations of Pembina and Pembina's customers.